US House impeaches President Donald Trump for 'incitement of insurrection' at Capitol | Politics

-The US House of Representatives impeached President Donald Trump by 232 to 197 votes for his role in last week's Capitol Hill riot, making him the first president in American history to be impeached twice.
+The US House of Representatives impeached President Donald Trump by 232 to 197 votes for his role in for inciting last week's deadly Capitol Hill riot, making him the first president in American history to be impeached twice.

-Ten Republican Congressmen voted in favour of an article of impeachment on Wednesday that charged Trump with a count of ''incitement of insurrection'' for his actions on January 6, when he delivered a speech inciting his supporters to storm the US Capitol, an action that temporarily halted the counting of Electoral College votes and resulted in the deaths of five individuals, including an officer of the US Capitol Police.
+Ten Republican Congressmen also joined the Democrats to vote in favour of an article of impeachment on Wednesday that charged Trump with a count of ''incitement of insurrection'' for his actions on January 6, when he delivered a speech inciting his supporters to storm the US Capitol.

+The violence temporarily halted the counting of Electoral College votes and resulted in the deaths of five individuals, including a police officer.

 Four Congressmen did not vote.
 All four Indian-American House members – Ami Bera, Ro Khanna, Raja Krishnamoorthi and Pramila Jayapal – voted in favour of the impeachment.